 I made this little video to show how the sensor light works.
 I’m sorry that the “light on” made my camera’s automatic mode freak out a bit, but this still gives you a good idea.
 I waved the light “on,” and then it automatically turned off in a bit when the light wasn’t being used.

 Of course, the most important part of the simplehuman Sensor Mirror is the light.
 I’ve actually studied light a bit as a formal subject matter, and I can tell you that this description is both true and exactly what you’d want a makeup mirror to be:

 At 600 lux, our tru-lux light system is more than twice as bright as the next best.
 We disperse the light evenly with a unique pattern of micro-reflectors throughout the ring — no light loss or hot spots.With a color rendering index (CRI) of 90, it closely simulates natural sunlight and contains the full color spectrum to show every detail.
 Looking good in this light means you will look flawless in any setting.

 Here’s a video from simplehuman that explains the light:

 The simplehuman mini version also comes in a mini-version ($130) that can be seen in this video:

 I haven’t tried the smaller one.
 If I had to choose, I’m glad that I got the larger version.
 The mirror seems like the perfect size and shape.
 The surface allows me to see the entire look in the larger version.
 Unless you have a space/budget concern, I’d go for the larger size.
 I really like having the larger surface area.

 Overall, I’m beyond happy with this mirror.
 It’s a revolutionary in that it’s exactly what is needed.
 The line has really focused on the end-user (which is exactly how it should be).
 This is available at Sephora.

-This post contains an affiliate link (for more information, see About Cafe Makeup)
+This item was sent to Cafe Makeup without charge for consideration for review.
+This post contains affiliate links (for more information, see About Cafe Makeup).